 Miami Airport, known officially as Miami International Airport or MIA (IATA: MIA, ICAO: KMIA) is located 8 miles (13 km) northwest of downtown Miami, United States.

-The airport serves the Miami area, in United States and also the unincorporated area in Miami-Dade County (Florida) and Fontainebleau neighborhood.
-MIA airport serves as a hub for its regional affiliate American Eagle, and Eastern Air Lines; cargo carriers UPS Airlines and FedEx Express; and charter airline Miami Air.
-It is also the American Airlines’ primary Latin American gateway.
+MIA airport serves as a hub for the regional airline American Eagle and Eastern Air Lines.
+It is also a hub for the cargo carriers UPS Airlines and FedEx Express and serves the charter airline Miami Air.
+It is also the American Airlines primary Latin American gateway.

 Miami airport has a Main Terminal with 6 concourses (D, E, F, G, H and J) lettered counter-clockwise.
 Baggage removal tapes are located on the lower level and checkup and exit doors are located on the upper level.
 The terminals are divided in three sections: North terminal (Blue) and includes Concourse D. The; Central Terminal (Yellow) and includes Concourses E, F and G; South Terminal (Red) includes Concourse H and J. Concourses A, B and C forms part as the North Terminal Development project.